Beipiaosaurus: History of discovery

 A second specimen, STM 31-1, a partial skeleton, was described by Xu et al. 2009, which preserves a significant covering of unique, elongated feathers.
-This specimen consisted of a complete skull, a sclerotic ring, the mandible, the atlas and axis bones, nine additional cervical vertebrae, dorsal vertebrae, seventeen cervical ribs, twelve dorsal ribs, both scapulae and coracoids, one complete humerus and proximal humerus, one complete radius and distal radius, one complete ulna and distal ulna, carpals, and some metacarpals.
+This specimen consists of a complete skull and mandible, a complete series of cervical vertebrae with several cervical ribs, some dorsal vertebrae with several dorsal ribs, both scapulae and coracoids, and much of the forelimbs.
 The rear of the skull of this specimen was badly crushed.
 Li et al. 2014 mentioned a third specimen labelled under the number BMNHC PH000911.
 This specimen hails from the Sihetun locality at the Beipiao County in Liaoning Province and compromises a partial individual preserving the skull (badly crushed), most of the vertebral column, both arms and other postcrania.
 Traces of feather integument were extensively found around the neck area.